-New Haven is Accredited by CARF – October 2016
+New Haven is Accredited by CARF – Since October 2016

 New Haven Youth and Family Services has been issued CARF accreditation based upon its recent survey.
 The Three-Year Accreditation applies to the following programs: